The Ocean Cleanup: History

+The Ocean Cleanup project was founded in 2013 by Dutch inventor Boyan Slat after presenting a concept for passive ocean cleaning at a TED-talk the previous year.
+The organization began as a small volunteer initiative before receiving crowd funding and other support that enabled early engineering studies and feasibility assessments.
+Independent reporting at the time noted both enthusiasm for the idea and skepticism from scientists as to whether large scale clean-up systems could operate in open ocean environments.

+Between 2014 and 2017, the group conducted numerical modeling, scale-modeling tests, and coastal trials to determine how floating barriers behave in waves and currents.

+2014–2017: Initial prototypes

-Slat proposed the cleanup project and supporting system in 2012.
-In October, he outlined the project in a TED-talk.
-The initial design consisted of long, floating barriers fixed to the seabed, attached to a central platform shaped like a manta ray for stability.
-The barriers would direct the floating plastic to the central platform, which would remove the plastic from the water.
-Slat did not specify the dimensions of this system in the talk.
+The barriers would direct the floating plastic to the central platform, which would remove the plastic from the water.the design consisted of a tower detached from the floating barriers.

-2014-2017: Initial prototypes

-In 2014, the design replaced the central platform with a tower detached from the floating barriers.
 This platform would collect the plastic using a conveyor belt.
 The floating barrier was proposed to be 100 km long.
 They conducted and published a feasibility study.

 In 2015, this design won the London Design Museum Design of the Year, and the INDEX: Award.
 Later that year, scale model tests were conducted in wave pools at Deltares and MARIN, testing the dynamics and load of the barrier in ocean conditions, and gathering data for computational modeling.
+According to later reporting, the development process ultimately involved testing 273 scale models and six distinct prototypes before the organization finalized the design that preceded System 001.

 A 100 m segment went through a test in the North Sea in the summer of 2016.
 The test indicated that conventional oil containment booms would not stand up over time, and they changed the floater material to a hard-walled HDPE pipe.

-In May 2017, significant changes to the conceptual design were made: